What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Methodology

 \textbf{Reward Design.} Effective reward functions should balance precision \& recall of predictions, structural coherence, and tool efficiency.
-To this end, we design a composite reward that integrates three components: hoi-based accuracy reward $R_{\text{hoi}}$, format reward $R_{\text{format}}$, and tool-usage reward $R_{\text{tool}}$.
+To this end, we design a composite reward that integrates three components: tool-usage reward $R_{\text{tool}}$, format reward $R_{\text{format}}$ and hoi-based accuracy reward $R_{\text{hoi}}$.
+The tool-usage reward is defined as $R_{\text{tool}}(\tau)=1$ when at least one valid tool invocation is executed and the generated answer obtains a positive HOI reward, otherwise $R_{\text{tool}}(\tau)=0$. $R_{\text{format}}(\tau)=1$ if the trajectory $\tau$ follows the required structured reasoning format; otherwise $R_{\text{format}}(\tau)=0$.